 The Preliminary Site Plan demonstrates that no standalone surface parking lots are proposed (see Exhibit 4).
-In accordance with Chapters 806, 807, and Table 533-8, the applicant is proposing to install a total of 333 off-street parking stalls throughout the two phases of the apartment complex.
+In accordance with Chapters 806, 807, and Table 533-8, the applicant is proposing to install a total of 211 off-street parking stalls for the apartment complex.